XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Measurement method If measuring has to be very accurate, time is wasted and cheating can occur.
 Grid system.
 6" squares.
 You could measure in multiples of 6" if grids are an anathema?

 Basing convention Peter Pig rules use 3x3 cm bases for most troop types.
 This size is tactile. has the same frontage when turned and allows figure formations to have depth as well as width.3x3 cm bases for 2,3 or 4 figures.
 Base size is not imperative, because it is a grid system.

 Typical army composition Most PP games use about 100 figures a side. enough for PP to make some big sales and not too many to paint.
 Typical.= 3 Platoons each of 11 bases.
 3 MMGs.
 Pair of field guns.
 Pair of armoured cars.
 Company commander.

 Number of army composition lists included Narrow period focus allows "in war" diversity to be modelled.
-13 companies.
-A. International Brigade
+A choice of 13 forces/companies.

 B. Spanish Peninsular Army

 D. Assault Guards